Transplantation Infectious Diseases

 Fellowship Program

-The goal of Transplantation Infectious Diseases Fellowship is to expose and fully immerse the trainee into the wide range of transplant recipients and immunocompromised hosts that represent a large population within Vanderbilt University Adult Hospital (VUAH).
-The trainees become the point person for the consulting services, attending selection committee meetings and educating other trainees and advanced practice providers through lectures.
-Through these interactions they will the develop knowledge and tools necessary for them to participate in clinical research projects.
+The aim of Transplantation Infectious Diseases Fellowship is to expose and fully immerse the trainee into the wide range of transplant recipients and immunocompromised hosts who represent a large population within Vanderbilt University Adult Hospital (VUAH).
+Trainees become the point person for the consulting services, attending selection committee meetings, and educating other trainees and advanced practice providers through lectures.
+Through these interactions they will also develop the knowledge and tools necessary for them to develop and guide their own tailored clinical research projects.

 This one-year fellowship consists of six months on the VUAH Transplant ID consult service, having one-on-one staffing with attending physicians.
-They will spend one to two half-days per week in a dedicated transplant ID clinic.
-The remaining six months of the year are spent on a personalized research project.
-Fellows get three weeks of vacation.
+Fellows will spend one to two half-days per week in a dedicated transplant ID clinic.
+Six months of the year are spent on a personalized research project.

 Patients seen at VUAH by the Transplant ID consulting service include solid-organ transplant recipients (heart, lung, liver, kidney, and pancreas), hematopoietic stem-cell transplant recipients (allogeneic, autologous, and CAR-T), as well as patients receiving therapy for hematologic malignancies.
 While these patients often require ID consultation for conditions also seen in the general population, a large portion of their care revolves around treatment of fungal infections, viral infections and the interaction between anti-infective drugs and chemotherapy or immunosuppressants.